TCoder920/crypto-curriculum/docs/deployment/local-development.md

 # Local Development Guide

-Phase 2 focuses on delivering a complete LMS experience running locally.
-Use this checklist to configure and validate the development environment before tackling cloud deployment in Phase 3.
+This guide focuses on delivering a complete LMS experience running locally.
+Use this checklist to configure and validate the development environment before tackling cloud deployment.

 ## 1. Prerequisites
 - macOS or Linux (Windows with WSL2 works as well)